top of page

 Cannabis

 The community is rightfully concerned that Costa Mesa is gaining a reputation as a “cannabis destination” city.
-Presently, there are over 22 approved conditional use permits, and another 15 applications in the pipeline, for retail cannabis locations.
 The proliferation of retail stores must be closely monitored and regulated, balancing property owners rights with the community’s desire to be a family oriented community which is not overrun by cannabis and liquor stores.

 Image by Elsa Olofsson